Advanced Education in General Dentistry

 Each resident shall:

-1. Provide professional comprehensive care and treatment to assigned patients; keep a complete record of activity, maintain a portfolio.
+1. Provide professional comprehensive care and treatment to assigned patients; keep a complete record of activity, by maintaining a portfolio.

 3. Consult with faculty members when arriving at a diagnosis and treatment plan.